Customer Experience Analytics - How to Measure and Improve CX.

 Sentiment analysis

 Explicit feedback is great, but some of the most powerful insights come from what your customers say implicitly.
 Sentiment analysis uses natural language processing to assess the underlying emotions, feelings, and thoughts in the feedback you receive.
-This type of analysis is useful for identifying areas where there is growing negative sentiment, so you can make proactive changes before minor issues become big problems.
+This type of analysis is useful for identifying areas where there is growing negative sentiment.
+Then you can make proactive changes before minor issues become big problems.

 Predictive analysis